tiagoamaro/tiagoamaro.com.br_jekyll/_posts/2016-01-07-js-safe-navigation.md

 I created a repository where you can just clone and run `npm install && node app.js` to run this benchmark.

 Here's the link: [https://github.com/tiagoamaro/js_safe_nav_benchmark](https://github.com/tiagoamaro/js_safe_nav_benchmark)

+## Update (02/04/2020)

+It seems ES2020 got this feature out of the box: optional chaining! https://v8.dev/features/optional-chaining